whalehub/awesome-stars/README.md

 - [cstate/cstate](https://github.com/cstate/cstate) - 🔥 Open source static (serverless) status page.
 Uses hyperfast Go & Hugo, minimal HTML/CSS/JS, customizable, outstanding browser support (IE8+), preloaded CMS, read-only API, badges & more.
 - [PhilippC/kp2a_accservice_autofill](https://github.com/PhilippC/kp2a_accservice_autofill) - Accessibility service based AutoFill plugin for Keepass2Android
 - [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - This is a full computer management web site.
 With MeshCentral, you can run your own web server and it to remotely manage and control computers on a local network or anywhere on the internet.
 Once you get the server started, will create a mesh (a group of computers) and then download and install a mesh agent on each computer you want to manage.
 A minute later, the new computer will show up on the web site and you can take control of it, etc. MeshCentral includes full web-based remote desktop, terminal and file management capability.

+## Hack

+- [htr-tech/zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
+This Tool is made for educational purpose only !
+Author will not be responsible for any misuse of this toolkit !

 ## Haml